NCAR/micm/docs/source/getting_started.rst

 others require that you have libraries installed on your system.

 - JSON configuration support
   - When building micm, you need to enable the JSON option.
 This will download and configure the `nlohmann/jsoncpp library <https://github.com/nlohmann/json>`_  for you.
-For example: ``cmake -DMICM_ENABLE_JSON=ON ..``
+For example: ``cmake -DMICM_ENABLE_CONFIG_READER=ON ..``
 - JIT-compiled chemistry functions
   - This requires `LLVM <https://llvm.org/docs/index.html>`_ to be installed with on your system.
 Once it is, you can include the jit options with ``cmake -DENBABLE_LLVM=ON ..``
 - GPU support